PrincetonUniversity/PsyNeuLink/README.md

              + at runtime, in a dict passed as the second item of a (mechanism, params) in a configuration list: they will override the value(s) in paramInstanceDefaults ONLY FOR THE CURRENT CALL to the object the value(s) in paramInstanceDefaults will be preserved, and used in subsequent calls
-                 note: this can only be used for State and ExecuteMethod params
+                 note: this can only be used for State and function params
          - As noted above, all params determine the operation of the object's execute method;
              + these are specified in a set identified by the keyword kwExecuteMethodParams
              + this can be included as the entry of the dict: